 During the summer biology faculty teach general education courses at HoneyRock, Wheaton College's outdoor center for leadership development in Wisconsin.
 Students have opportunity to take courses in ecology/environmental science in a less formal outdoor environment that helps them more easily experience and understand the concepts and principles involved in these aspect of biology.

 Course Field Trips

 Several of the biology classes involve field trips to locations in and around Chicago.
 They are designed to enable the students to experience, on a first-hand basis, what they are learning in class.
-The introductory class visits the Morton Arboretum where students are introduced to general ecological principles in oak and maple forests and a restored tall-grass prairie.

 - BIOL 243 Processes of Life.
 Travel to various forests preserves in the area.

 - BIOL 252 Introduction to Biological Research.
 Model Research Systems: Students travel to the University of Chicago's John Crearar Library - Students in the Sophomore-level course called go as a class to the Crearar library in down-town Chicago in order to do library research for a literature review paper.
 They are accompanied by a staff member from the Wheaton College library who has expertise in the biological sciences.

 - BIOL 341 Plant Physiology.
 A field trip is taken to either the Chicago Botanical Garden or the Garfield Pard Conservatory.

 - BIOL 344 Economic Botany.
 A field trip is taken to the Field Museum of Natural History and the Garfield Park Conservatory in order to see and learn about plants used for a variety of purposes.